 If you liked The Alchemist by Paulo Coelho, then try… Zen And The Art Of Motorcycle Maintenance by Robert M. Pirsig

 Lovers of The Alchemist tend to be the type to seek out literature that will help them grow and improve.
 That makes Zen And The Art Of Motorcycle Maintenance a must-read for them!
-Like Coelho’s book, it’s not self-help per se, but it’s a fascinating fictionalised autobiography that explores the Metaphysics of Quality.
-It’s powerful, it’s penetrating, and it will teach you a lot about how to live.
+Like Coelho’s book, it’s not self-help per se, but it’s a fictionalised autobiography that explores the Metaphysics of Quality in a journey/quest narrative.
+It’s powerful, it’s penetrating, and has a lot to say about how we should live.

 If you liked As I Lay Dying by William Faulkner, then try… The Grapes Of Wrath by John Steinbeck